Search This Blog

 Sometimes it's just faster to use a pen or pencil to illustrate what you're designing rather than trying to use words to describe shapes, relationships, colors, relative volumes, what seemed funny or ironic to me...
 In fact, my favorite pen to use is one that can be erased like a pencil - but makes a great line that can be easily copied on a photocopier.

-Plus, I have drawing books of things, images that I just wanted to hang out and draw because they happened to be there.
-Many of those are performers on stage, because performers don't object to being looked at long enough to draw them.
-Being stared at by an artist tends to make strangers feel uncomfortable.
+Plus, I have drawing books of things, images that I just wanted to hang out and draw because they happened to be there in front of me.
+Many of those are performers on stage, (because performers don't object to being looked at long enough to draw them.
+Being stared at by an artist tends to make strangers feel uncomfortable, because most people don't put together that I'm looking at them because I'm an artist and are actively drawing them.)

 Yes, I write by hand quite often.
 If writing by hand makes you smarter...I'M A GENIUS by now!!